Even if you’re a military spouse, it doesn’t have to be hard to find a job.

 You’re eligible if you’re:

-Best perk: There’s no grade level limitation for the jobs you may apply for with this benefit.
+Best perk: There’s no grade-level limitation for the jobs you may apply for with this benefit.
 It ultimately gives you priority over equally qualified civilian candidates.

-The DoD created the Spouse Education and Career Opportunities (SECO) program for military spouses worldwide to increase chances of employment.
+The DoD created the Spouse Education and Career Opportunities (SECO) program for military spouses worldwide to increase the chances of employment.

 Some of the benefits of the program include:

 Career coaching packages, Military Spouse Employment Partnership (see below), and MyCAA are just a few of the perks that fall under this umbrella of career resources for military spouses.

 Best perk: There’s plenty, but the MSEP job search is a great tool to find your next career.

 This official Department of Defense (DoD) program started in 2011 to help spouses strengthen their education and career opportunities to land solid employment.
 This partnership is for spouses in all branches seeking work in a variety of industries.

 Best perk: With more than 390 partners, this resource offers a great opportunity for you to connect with top employers in your industry.

 If you aren’t using LinkedIn, you’re missing out.
 This social network for professionals essentially acts as your 24/7 job hunter.
 Upload your work history and connect with other industry professionals.
 Additionally, if you set your profile for recruiters to reach out, more job opportunities may open up without you having to do much work at all.